AppsFlyerSDK/appsflyer-cordova-plugin/README.md

 ## <a id="ionic"> 📍 Ionic

-In case you are using Ionic framework, run this commands:
+In case you are using Ionic framework, you have 2 options:
+1 - Using Ionic native plugin
+run this commands:
 ```
 $ ionic cordova plugin add cordova-plugin-appsflyer-sdk
 $ npm install @ionic-native/appsflyer